AshleyFlow/lune/README.md

 ### Linux

+Before 0.1.6, there is no support for Linux.

 LuneWeb needs WebKitGTK for WebView.
 So please make sure the following packages are installed:

 #### Arch Linux / Manjaro